North Carolina Survey Guide

 NC real estate closings are handled by attorneys, and closing attorneys work regularly with local surveyors.
 Ask your real estate attorney or closing attorney for names they trust.
 They have seen enough survey work to have opinions about who produces clean, accurate results.

-Questions to Ask Before You Hire
+What Questions Should I Ask Before You Hire?

 Is Your License Current?